sharonGT/jhuHtmlCssJsModule3/README.md

 Instructor : Yaakov Chaikin

 > Lessons Brief:
-Go over basics of interacting with a client when managing a web site project and then go visit a real client at their place of business (a Chinese restaurant), help the owner figure out what she wants in a site, and get acquainted with the restaurant in general.
-We'll spend the rest of the module building a real web site for this business from scratch and you'll get to sit next to me and watch as the site comes together.
+Go over basics of interacting with a client when managing a web site project.
+Then, go visit a real client at their place of business (a Chinese restaurant), help the owner figure out what she wants in a website, and get acquainted with the restaurant in general.
+Then, build a real web site for this business from scratch.

 Number of lessons: 18
 Number of practice quiz: 5

-> Features learnt : Navbar Header, Button (collapsible), Nav Menu Buttons, Navbar layout, text and dropdown menus, Jumbotron, Navigation tiles, footer, Menu Categories, Single Menu Category Page, test mobile version on real phone,
+> Features learnt : Navbar Header, Button (collapsible), Nav Menu Buttons, Navbar layout, text and dropdown menus, Jumbotron, Navigation tiles, footer, Menu Categories, Single Menu Category Page, test mobile version on real phone.

 Used : Twitter Bootstrap, Jquery, HTML5, CSS3